This site uses cookies for better user experience and analytics.

 Product Description

 Inspired by the timeless motif of a spool of thread (makimaki), this couple set expresses wishes for long life, good health, and enduring relationships.
-In Japanese tradition, the image of thread extending from a spool has long adorned kimonos and ceremonial objects as a charm for longevity and connection.
+The image of thread extending from a spool has long adorned kimonos and ceremonial objects as a charm for longevity and connection, making this set a heartfelt gift for couples.
+Each chopstick is constructed from durable natural wood, ensuring longevity and comfort during use.

-The Primrose Couple Set features one red and one black pair of chopsticks—measuring 9.25 in and 8.5 in—each wrapped in delicate gold striping that evokes the look of finely spun silk thread.
-This thread-like pattern represents the invisible ties between people, spun with intention and care.
+The Primrose Couple Set features one red and one black pair of chopsticks—measuring 9.25 inches and 8.5 inches—that are beautifully wrapped in delicate gold striping, reminiscent of finely spun silk thread.
+The intricate thread-like pattern visually symbolizes the invisible ties between people, spun with intention and care, ensuring an intimate dining experience.
+This set is perfect for showcasing at dinner parties or intimate meals.

-The accompanying spool-shaped chopstick rests are carved from natural wood and finished with beeswax, echoing the shape and message of the set’s theme.
-Together, they form a harmonious composition that speaks to both tradition and heartfelt emotion.
+The accompanying spool-shaped chopstick rests are carved from sustainably-sourced natural wood and finished with beeswax, echoing the shape and message of the set’s theme.
+This thoughtful detail enhances the visual harmony, speaking to the elegance of each piece while providing a practical resting place for your chopsticks.
+Simply wipe clean with a damp cloth to maintain their beauty.

 Product Information